UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

    .. attribute:: actuators

-      a list of :class:`SCA_IActuator` with string/index lookups and iterator support.
+      a list of :class:`~bge.types.SCA_IActuator` with string/index lookups and iterator support.

       :type: list